frank038/wbar/README.md

 the layer-shell protocols.
 All the lroots based window managers should support wbar.

-There is a porting of wbar to the Gtk4 gui in the releases page, because the gtk3 version freeze completely for unknown reasons.
-Some features haven't been implemented: no notes, no timer, and no other things.
+This is a porting of wbar to the Gtk4 gui, because the gtk3 version freeze completely for unknown reasons.
+The gtk3 version is developed no more.
 Requirements: gtk4-layer-shell + python3 binding + other if the case (see below).

 Features:
 - application menu